jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 #remove old BAM files
 rm $SAMPLEOUT'_bt2_'$REFBASENAME'_reheadered_qsorted_dedup.bam'
 ```
+This took about **10 days** to complete running 110 array jobs simultaneously.
+Only one job failed: `4432526_2104`, corresponding to `24392Brs_2024-ASGWAS-S08-Pver-07-707-B_R24196_S589_L006`.
+It appears that it ran out of memory during the deduplication step, even though 100GB was allocated.
+I reran this sample alone, this time allocating 120GB and using 38 threads for the bowtie step instead of 16.
+This script is called `hologenome_mapping_sample707redo.slurm`.

 Run the `parse_bowtie2_output.sh` script to parse summary mapping statistics from each file.
 The output file is called bowtie_mapping_summary.tsv
 ```bash